-Wild Grapes # I. Subject Matter: The poet visits an old abandoned orchard and shows how passing time and nature have transformed and destroyed human effort.
+Wild Grapes # I. Subject Matter - Wild Grapes: # The poet visits an old abandoned orchard and shows how passing time and nature have transformed and destroyed human effort.
 Nature is supreme?
 II.
-Sound Effects: Read the poem aloud.
+Sound Effects - Wild Grapes: # Read the poem aloud.
 Comment on the Sound Effects, verbal music, its rhyme, rhythm and melody.
 Assonance, alliteration, onomatopoeia, etc. (Blending, repetition patterns, slow/fast movement, Melody, tone, mood, atmosphere, voice.
-The eerie haunting of a ghost mystery with a touch of nostalgia.

 **Slessor Five Bells ** # I. Context & Subject Matter # This is a poem written some ten years after the death of a friend whose haunting memory recurs whenever the persona hears the ships ringing Five Bells.
 Slessor writes much about the harbour; water as seen from a distance, from the safety and comfort of a harbourside home - likely that of his uncle, a relationship through marriage to Captain Francis Bayldon, who lived at Darling Point who had a magnificent nautical library.